ietf-wg-mimi/mimi-arch/draft-barnes-mimi-arch.md

 key pair to their identifiers.
 Protocol messages are then signed by their senders to authenticate the origin of the message.

-For a deeper discussion of identity, see {{?draft-mahy-mimi-identity}}.
+For a deeper discussion of identity, see {{?I-D.mahy-mimi-identity}}.

 # Security Considerations